Mount Pleasant Tech Interconnection Project

-American Transmission Co. is seeking approval from the Public Service Commission of Wisconsin for new electric transmission line infrastructure to support the Foxconn development.
+American Transmission Co. is constructing new electric transmission line infrastructure to support the Foxconn development.
 The electric modifications include:

 - Construct the new Mount Pleasant Substation south of Braun Road along the east side of County Trunk Highway H and Braun Road to provide electrical service for the Foxconn campus.

-- Electrically connect the existing 345,000-volt transmission lines near the development site and construct two sets of double-circuit transmission lines (four circuits) along a 1.2-mile corridor to connect to the new substation.
+- Electrically connect the existing 345,000-volt transmission lines near the development site with two new sets of double-circuit transmission lines (four circuits) along a 1.2-mile corridor to connect to the new substation.

 - Add a second 345-kV transmission circuit to an existing 12-mile transmission line between Racine and Pleasant Prairie.